 When Does the Program Start?

 Students who complete the program will be eligible for a four-week Summer program that emphasizes writing and critical reading skills and math problem-solving.
-Those who receive high scores on their 5th grade ELA and Math tests will also be eligible for a 12-week program in Fall 2017 to prepare them for the Hunter College High School (HCHS) admissions test, which will be given to 6th graders in January 2018.
+Those who receive high scores on their 5th grade ELA and Math tests will also be eligible for a 12-week program in the fall to prepare them for the Hunter College High School (HCHS) admissions test, which is given to 6th graders in January.
 We also accept applications for the HCHS admissions test prep program from students who did not participate in the Spring and Summer programs, but who have made the cut off score to take the HCHS entrance exam.